Daily Construction Report

 Daily Construction Report for superintendents and project managers

-A daily construction report documents weather, crew counts, equipment, work completed, delays, and safety incidents each day.
+A daily construction report documents date, weather, crew counts, equipment, work completed, delays, safety notes, visitors, and field observations for that work day.

-This template helps superintendents and project managers document daily job site progress, weather, labor, and equipment.
+This template helps superintendents and project managers document daily job site progress, weather, labor, equipment, delays, and field notes.
 It includes 4 organized sections with 16 professional fields, plus 1 repeatable section for line items.
 Fill it out in your browser and export a branded PDF in seconds.

 Key Data Points